Authentication

 https://{idp-keycloak}/auth/realms/{realm}/.well-known/openid-configuration

 The ProcessMaker IDP REST API uses Keycloak's implementation of OIDC.
-For more info about Keycloak, please refer to the .
+For more info about Keycloak, please refer to the official documentation.

 Retrieve an Access Token